ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Veterans Day</h3>Mostly sunny.
 High near 50, with temperatures falling to around 48 in the afternoon.
-South southwest wind around 18 mph, with
+South southwest wind 16 to 24 mph, with
          gusts as high as 30 mph.<br></div>
    </p>
    <p>